Louisiana National Guard

 The Louisiana National Guard has both active and inactive (reserve) members as well as full and part-time members.
 Part-time National Guard members are referred to as 'weekend warriors' both by the military and civilians.

+The current adjutant general is Major General Thomas C. Friloux.

 History

 The Militia Act of 1903 organized the various state militias into the present National Guard system.
 With this, the present-day Louisiana National Guard was established in 1916.

 From 1968 to 1972 in the second term of Governor John J. McKeithen, the adjutant general for Louisiana was David Wade, then a retired lieutenant general in the United States Air Force, who had commanded Barksdale Air Force Base in Bossier City from 1963 to 1966.
 In 1980, Governor Dave Treen elevated Ansel M. Stroud, Jr., from assistant adjutant general to adjutant general, a position which Stroud filled until 1997.

 Eugene McGehee, a member of the Louisiana House of Representatives and a state district court judge from East Baton Rouge Parish, advanced in the Louisiana National Guard from private beginning in 1948 to colonel over a period of more than three decades of service.
 Bert A. Adams, a member of the Louisiana House from 1956 to 1968, won a Bronze Star Medal in World War II and subsequently advanced to captain in the National Guard.

 Randal Gaines, a lieutenant colonel in the Louisiana National Guard, is a member of the Louisiana House for St. Charles and St. John the Baptist parishes.

 Ronald A. Waller was the first African American named a lieutenant colonel of the Louisiana National Guard.

 Louisiana National Guard was active in Iraq, Irbil as support role for Kurdish rebels against Iranian and Islamic State forces.